Strong degenerate constraining in Lagrangian dynamics: Introduction

 for every $x$ in $M$ such that every $\sigma_i(x)$ is nonnegative and the following is a complete set of orthogonal idempotent elements

 where each projection $P_i$ is smooth along $M$.
-He calculates the effective motion equation and shows that if the \textit{non resonant condition}
+He calculated the effective motion equation and showed that if the \textit{non-resonant condition}

 holds for every $x$ in $M$, then its solution is the limit as $\lambda\to 0^{+}$ of the sequence of solutions of the respective equations whose potential term is $\lambda U$.
-He also shows that the condition on the second normal derivative is necessary giving an example of a potential whose minimum is reached at a codimension two submanifold such that the limit set of the sequence of solutions is a funnel and in particular there is no unique limit motion.
+He also showed that the condition on the second normal derivative is necessary giving an example of a potential whose minimum is reached at a codimension two submanifold such that the limit set of the sequence of solutions is a funnel and in particular there is no unique limit motion.
 This is known as \textit{Takens chaos}.

 In \cite{BS}, Bornemann and Sch\"utte used weak convergence methods to study the problem for Hamiltonian systems in codimension one.
-In \cite{Bornemann}, Bornemann generalized the previous result to arbitrary codimension and generalized the non resonant condition as well.
-All of the previous results in the literature assume that the potential is non degenerate on the constraint, that is to say
+In \cite{Bornemann}, Bornemann generalized the previous result to arbitrary codimension and generalized the non-resonant condition as well.
+All of the previous results in the literature assume that the potential is non-degenerate at the constraint, that is to say

-In this paper, we treat the codimension one problem for mechanical Lagrangian systems with an arbitrary degeneracy of the potential on the constraint hypersurface.
-This is the first time that a degenerate potential over the constraint is considered for this problem.
+In this paper, we treat the codimension one problem for mechanical Lagrangian systems with an arbitrary degeneracy of the potential at the constraint hypersurface.
+This is the first time that a degenerate potential at the constraint is considered for this problem.

 Concretely, consider a smooth manifold $N$ with dimension greater than one and the family of mechanical Lagrangians

 where $K_x$ is a positive definite quadratic form for every $x$ in $N$ and $C^{2}$ with respect to $x$ and the potential $U:N\rightarrow\R$ verifies: